L5lua/L5/README.md

 ## Gotchas

 * Lua is 1-indexed not 0-indexed
-* 2D only (unless you implement your own 3d library or 2.5D)
+* 2D only, at least for now (unless you implement a 3d library or 2.5D)

 ## Install